 For our analysis of the Chinese domestic gold market I’ve relied on Chinese laws, annual reports drafted by the CGA, SGE, PBOC and Shanghai Futures Exchange (SHFE), next to sources in China at commercial banks and individual traders.
 The aforementioned reports are:

-- China Gold Association (CGA) Gold Yearbook 2006, 2007, 2008, 2013 (Chinese)
+- China Gold Association (CGA) Gold Yearbook 2006, 2007, 2008, 2013 (Chinese).

-- SGE Annual Report 2007, 2008, 2009, 2010, 2011 (English and Chinese)
+- SGE Annual Report 2007, 2008, 2009, 2010, 2011 (English and Chinese).

-- China Gold Market Report 2008, 2009, 2010, 2011 (English and Chinese)
+- China Gold Market Report 2008, 2009, 2010, 2011 (English and Chinese).

 Most of these reports have been written in conjunction by the CGA, SGE, PBOC and SHFE.

-All the English reports that were available on the SGE website (until 2014), but now have been taken offline.
+All the English reports were available on the SGE website until 2014, after which they’ve been taken offline.

-Chinese Cross-Border Gold Trade Rules
+Chinese Gold Import

-- Industrial and Commercial Bank of China
+- Industrial and Commercial Bank of China (ICBC)

-- China Construction Bank
+- China Construction Bank (CCB)

-- Bank of Communications
+- Agricultural Bank of China (ABC)

 - Bank of Shanghai